donfour/nexpresso/README.md

 ### Easier to find routes

-Finding the entry points to an Express route is often painful.
+Finding the code for an Express route is often painful.
 In Nexpresso, finding your routes is easy because `GET /some/route` is simply in the file `/some/route/GET.js`.

 ### Avoid magical side effects from middlewares

-In Express, by changing the order of routes, you can have middlewares affect parts of the app, which is a horrible design.
-Because you will then have middlewares defined hundreds of lines of code away or even worse, in other files.
+In Express, by changing the order of routes, you can have middlewares affect parts of the app, which in my opinion is a horrible design.
+Because then you will have middlewares defined hundreds of lines away, or even worse, in other files.
 Nexpresso enforces that middlewares must either affect all endpoints (e.g. `body-parser`) or only one endpoint (e.g. validation, authentication).

 ### Possibilities for more powerful features